grab-a-byte/blog/src/12-int-parser-challenge.md

         return error.EmptyParameter;

     var index: usize = 0;
+    //Determine if negative or positive
     const direction: i2 = switch (str[0]) {
         '+' => 1,
         '-' => -1,
         else => 1,
     };

-    if (str[0] == '+' or str[0] == '-') {
+    //Skip the starting char if it is '+' or '-' if (str[0] == '+' or str[0] == '-') {
         index += 1;
     }

-    var result: u32 = 0;
+    //Using a u32 to allow for going over max i32 value var result: u32 = 0;
     for (str[index..]) |char| {
         if (char >= '0' and char <= '9') {
             result *= 10;
-            result += (char - '0');
+            //Zig allows substracting of characters as they are all u8's result += (char - '0');
         } else {
             return error.InvalidCharacter;
         }
     }

-    if (result > maximumInt32) {
+    //Determine if number is too large to go in int32 if (result > maximumInt32) {
         return switch (direction) {
             1 => error.ValueTooHigh,